maykinmedia/open-inwoner/docs/configuration/digid_oidc.rst

     Setting             enable
     Description         Indicates whether OpenID Connect for authentication/authorization is enabled.
 This overrides overrides the usage of SAML for DigiD authentication.
     Possible values     True, False
+    Default value       False

+    Variable            DIGID_OIDC_ERROR_MESSAGE_MAPPING
+    Setting             Error message mapping
+    Description         Mapping that maps error messages returned by the identity provider to human readable error messages that are shown to the user
+    Possible values     No information available
+    Default value

+    Variable            DIGID_OIDC_IDENTIFIER_CLAIM_NAME
+    Setting             BSN claim name
+    Description         The name of the claim in which the BSN of the user is stored Possible values     string
+    Default value       bsn

+    Variable            DIGID_OIDC_OIDC_EXEMPT_URLS
+    Setting             URLs exempt from session renewal
+    Description         This is a list of absolute url paths, regular expressions for url paths, or Django view names.
+This plus the mozilla-django-oidc urls are exempted from the session renewal by the SessionRefresh middleware.
+    Possible values     string, comma-delimited ('foo,bar,baz')
+    Default value

+    Variable            DIGID_OIDC_OIDC_KEYCLOAK_IDP_HINT
+    Setting             Keycloak Identity Provider hint
+    Description         Specific for Keycloak: parameter that indicates which identity provider should be used (therefore skipping the Keycloak login screen).
+    Possible values     string
+    Default value       No default

+    Variable            DIGID_OIDC_OIDC_NONCE_SIZE
+    Setting             Nonce size
+    Description         Sets the length of the random string used for OpenID Connect nonce verification Possible values     string representing a positive integer Default value       32

+    Variable            DIGID_OIDC_OIDC_OP_AUTHORIZATION_ENDPOINT
+    Setting             Authorization endpoint
+    Description         URL of your OpenID Connect provider authorization endpoint Possible values     string
+    Default value       No default

+    Variable            DIGID_OIDC_OIDC_OP_DISCOVERY_ENDPOINT
+    Setting             Discovery endpoint
+    Description         URL of your OpenID Connect provider discovery endpoint ending with a slash (`.well-known/...` will be added automatically).
+If this is provided, the remaining endpoints can be omitted, as they will be derived from this endpoint.
+    Possible values     string
     Default value       No default

     Variable            DIGID_OIDC_OIDC_OP_JWKS_ENDPOINT